Schwitzd/IaC-HomeRouter/README.md

 I have enabled the container feature to take advantage of the ability to run containers inside my router, I will only run network/router related containers and not other types of home containers.
 As stated in the official RouterOS documentation this brings security risks, I suggest you to read the red made [disclaimer](https://help.mikrotik.com/docs/display/ROS/Container#Container-Disclaimer) and understand really carefully what you are doing.

-At the time of writing, I haven't found a Terraform resource to enable the container feature, as a manual interraction is also required to enable it, so run this command on the terminal and restart the router:
+MikroTik has implemented a security mechanism that prevents the container feature from being enabled remotely or with automation, requiring you to press a physical button to acknowledge, so run this command on the terminal and restart the router:

 ```sh
 system/device-mode/update mode=enterprise container=yes